AbdUlHamedMaree/front-end-todo-test-description/README.md

 ## **_The API_**

-Here we describe the **_API_** that you should communicate with to archive the goal of the test.
+Here we describe the **_API_** that you should communicate with to achieve the goal of the test.

-**IMPORTANT**: for each request you should send a query param named with `key` and the value will send to you in the email.
+**IMPORTANT**: for each request, you should send a query param `key` and you'll receive its value in your test email.

+**IMPORTANT**: The base url for the backend is <https://front-end-todo-test.herokuapp.com>, so list todos link will be like <https://front-end-todo-test.herokuapp.com/todos> and so on.

 - list the todos